ekohe/wulin_master/README.md

     end

     class AddPostScreen < WulinMaster::Screen
-      grid PostGrid, title: 'Available Posts'
+      grid PostGrid, title: 'Available Posts', master_model: 'author' end

+In above code, action :add_detail must have two neccessary option, `model` and `screen`, `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from.

+##### detail_model option

+It is very often we meet self-related model when 'add detail', imagine that there is Employee model, and an employee can has many subordinates which are also employees.

+    class Employee < ActiveRecord::Base
+      has_many :subordinates, through: :staff_relations    # staff_relations is the middle table
+      has_many :bosses, through: :staff_relations
     end

-In above code, action :add_detail must have two neccessary option, `model` and `screen`, `model` specifies what kind of record you want to add, `screen` is the screen that contains the grid which you can pick records from.
+Now we can build grids to add subordinates for the selected employee, like following code:

+    class EmployeeGrid < WulinMaster::Grid
+      ...
+      action :add_detail, model: 'subordinates', screen: 'AddSubordinateScreen', title: 'Add Subordinates', icon: 'add', only: [:BossScreen] end

+    class AddSubordinateScreen < WulinMaster::Screen
+      grid EmployeeGrid, title: 'Available Employees', master_model: 'bosses', detail_model: 'subordinates' end

+In above code, we must specify detail_model as 'subordinates' for EmployeeGrid in AddSubordinateScreen, otherwise the EmployeeGrid will use the defaul model 'employee' to find the relationship which will cause error.

-####Define inclusion-exclusion grids
+#### Define inclusion-exclusion grids

 Inclusion-exclusion grids is also a very common case, there are 3 grids in the screen, the models of 2 grid has relationship `has_and_belongs_to_many` or `has_many` through, the third grid comes from the join table or through model.
 Let's look at following example: